operator-framework/enhancements/enhancements/service-binding.md

 The following is a summary of the [scenario](examples/knative_postgresql_customvar/README.md).

-  * Create a 'Service' which is this case is a Database
+  * Create a 'Service', which in this case is a Database

       ```yaml
       apiVersion: postgresql.baiju.dev/v1alpha1